1. What are causative verbs?

 [Question word] + [Causative verb] + [Subject] + [Object] + [Base verb/infinitive/past participle]?

-To form negative questions using causative verbs, simply add the negation "not" after the auxiliary verb.
+To form negative questions, simply add the negation "not" after the auxiliary verb.
 The structure remains the same as for affirmative questions.

 There are several causative verbs in English.
 The list below illustrates some of the most common ones.